GabrielSaraivaCesar/orbit_simulator/readme.md

 $G= 6.67401 \times 10^{−11} m^3 kg^{−1} s^{−2}$<br><br>

 ### Distance between planets
 We are dealing with a 2D matrix, and planets have $x$ and $y$ coordinates.
-This formula gets the distance between each axis of 2 planets, interprets it as a right triangle, and then returns the hypotenuse being the distance in meters.
+This formula gets the distance between each axis of 2 planets by interpreting it as a right triangle, and then returning the hypotenuse being the distance in meters.

 $\sqrt{|x_1-x_2|^{2}+|y_1-y_2|^{2}}$<br><br>